GovTechSG/seed-documentation/prerequisites-for-onboarding.md

   5. When prompted, enter your macOS password.

 </details>
 <details><summary style="font-size:18px">e.
-Remove Defender or the current antivirus solution</summary><br>
+Remove Defender or the current antivirus solution</summary>

 If your device is already enrolled with Defender or any other antivirus solution, it has to be completely unenrolled from it before you proceed to onboard the device to SEED.

+Complete the following steps to find if Defender is your current antivirus solution and remove it from your device.

+?> If you have other antivirus solution, please contact your administrator to remove it.

 1. Open **Terminal** and run `mdatp health`.
-2. Take note of the value displayed for **org_id**.
+2. Choose the appropriate step:

-?> Note: If you get a `mdatp: command not found` error, you do not have Defender installed on your device.
-You can skip the steps in this section.
+   2a.
+If you get a `mdatp: command not found` error, it means you do not have Defender installed on your device.
+You can skip the remaining steps in this section.

-3. Refer to the following table and identify your **Defender organisation** and download the respective offboarding package.
+   2b.
+Take note of the value displayed for **org_id**.

+  3. Identify the organisation corresponding to this **org_id** from the following table.
+This is the organisation that is linked to your Defender or antivirus solution on your device.

   | org_id  | Defender organisation | Offboarding package |
   | ------------- |:-------------:|:-------------:|